 What Makes Amazon Q Developer Stand Out

-The standout feature is the integrated security scanning.
-Amazon Q analyzes your code for security vulnerabilities, compliance issues, and AWS best practices in real-time.
-When working on a Lambda function, it might suggest more efficient API calls or warn you about potential security issues before deployment.
+The standout feature is integrated security scanning - Amazon Q analyzes code for security vulnerabilities, compliance issues, and AWS best practices in real time, flagging risks in Lambda functions and suggesting more efficient API calls before deployment.

-The AWS integration is genuinely impressive.
-Q understands AWS service relationships and can suggest appropriate configurations when you’re writing CloudFormation templates or CDK code.
-It knows which IAM permissions a specific API call requires, which CloudWatch metrics to monitor, and how to structure your infrastructure for high availability.
+The AWS integration is deep: Q understands AWS service relationships and suggests appropriate configurations for CloudFormation templates or CDK code, including which IAM permissions a specific API call requires and which CloudWatch metrics to monitor.

-I’ve found Amazon Q particularly useful for upgrading legacy AWS code.
-It can identify deprecated APIs, suggest modern alternatives, and even help migrate from older SDK versions to current best practices.
+Amazon Q is also useful for upgrading legacy AWS code - it identifies deprecated APIs, suggests modern alternatives, and helps migrate older SDK versions to current best practices.

 Pricing and Plans